liquidcronos/liquidcronos/README.md

 ### TriPed Robot

 I love developing robotics and control systems applications.
+Although my main experties is higher level planning and control, i also enjoy the challenges of embedded development.
-My current project is the [TriPed Robot](https://triped-robot.github.io/).
+My current project combines these two areas.
-The Final Aim of this robot is to study cooperation between machines and humans or machines and machines.
+The  [TriPed Robot](https://triped-robot.github.io/) is a plattform to study decentralized cooperative control algorithms.